etherkit/OpenBeacon2/documentation/SerialProtocol.md

 Synopsis
 --------
-The OpenBeacon Mini serial communications protocol is a flexible, discoverable, yet compact way to
+The OpenBeacon Mini serial communications protocol is a flexible, discoverable, yet compact way to pass data between OpenBeacon Mini and a PC attached via the USB-UART.
+This allows for synchronization of time, setting of all configuration parameters, and complete control of OpenBeacon Mini from the PC.

 Packet Description
 ------------------